fivetran/dbt_github_source/README.md

 # GitHub Source dbt Package ([Docs](https://fivetran.github.io/dbt_github_source/))
 # 📣 What does this dbt package do?
+- Cleans, tests, and prepares your GitHub data from [Fivetran's connector](https://fivetran.com/docs/applications/github) for analysis.
+- Generates a comprehensive data dictionary of your Jira data via the [dbt docs site](https://fivetran.github.io/dbt_github_source/)
-This package cleans, tests, and prepares GitHub data from [Fivetran's connector](https://fivetran.com/docs/applications/GitHub) for analysis.
-It uses data in the format described by [this ERD](https://docs.google.com/presentation/d/1lx6ez7-x-s-n2JCnCi3SjG4XMmx9ysNUvaNCaWc3I_I/edit) and is intended to work simultaneously with our [GitHub modeling package](https://github.com/fivetran/dbt_github).
-More details can be found in the [Fivetran Source Data Model Docs](tbd).
+- Materializes staging tables which leverage data in the format described by [this ERD](https://docs.google.com/presentation/d/1lx6ez7-x-s-n2JCnCi3SjG4XMmx9ysNUvaNCaWc3I_I/) and is intended to work simultaneously with our [GitHub modeling package](https://github.com/fivetran/dbt_github)

-Refer to our [Docs site](https://fivetran.github.io/dbt_github_source/#!/overview?g_v=1) for more details about these models.
+    - Refer to our [Docs site](https://fivetran.github.io/dbt_jira_source/#!/overview/github_source/models/?g_v=1) for more details about these materialized models.

 # 🤔 Who is the target user of this dbt package?
 - You use Fivetran's [GitHub connector](https://fivetran.com/docs/applications/GitHub)